 Provide advice on handling media attention.
 There may be media interest if a death happens abroad, and in some circumstances we can issue a statement to the press on your behalf to help manage that.
 You can also report any press intrusion to your local UK police force, who may be able to help.
 There may be a particular press focus if a death happens abroad.
 The Independent Press Standards Organisation (IPSO) is an independent press regulator in the UK which can provide support and advice on intrusive press coverage.
 See www.ipso.co.uk for further information or contact them on tel: 0300 123 2220 or email firstname.lastname@example.org.

-Note 2: The UK government or the British embassy, high commission or consulate can make any guarantee in relation to the professional ability or character of any person or company on the list, nor can they be held responsible in any way for you relying on any advice you are given.
+Note 2: The UK government or the British embassy, high commission or consulate cannot make any guarantee in relation to the professional ability or character of any person or company on the list, nor can they be held responsible in any way for you relying on any advice you are given.

 6. What the FCO cannot do